AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 | Companies |  |Users |
 | Documents |Tasks, Issues, Projects, Portfolios, Programs, Users |  |

-For a complete list of objects in `Workfront`, see the [API Explorer](../../../wf-api/general/api-explorer.md).
+For a complete list of objects in Workfront, see the [API Explorer](../../../wf-api/general/api-explorer.md).
 &#42; Plans are the objects of the Workfront Scenario Planner.
 For information about the Scenario Planner, see The Adobe Workfront Scenario Planner overview. &#42; Goals are the objects of Workfront Goals.
 For information about Workfront Goals, see Adobe Workfront Goals overview.

 ## Customize object names

-As a `Workfront administrator`, you can customize object names in `Workfront` by using a Layout Template.
+As a Workfront administrator, you can customize object names in Workfront by using a Layout Template.

 For more information about how to customize object names using a Layout Template, see [Create and manage layout templates](../../../administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md).